Last Updated on October 30, 2022.

 - We suggest feeding only dead superworms.
 An easy way to pre-kill the super worms is to simply put them in the freezer.

 - Wax worms are the larval stage of the wax moth.

 - They are more expensive and harder to find than other insects.

 - Wax worms are high in fat and should be fed sparingly.

-- Some hedgehog enthusiast find the roasted variety smells a lot like peanut butter and is heightens hedgehog’s interest in these bugs.
+- Some hedgehog enthusiasts find the roasted variety smells a lot like peanut butter and heightens a hedgehog’s interest in these bugs.

 - Wax worms should be kept in the refrigerator and maintained on a high calcium insect food as bedding.